 *All construction estimates are based on the actual building costs but may vary from state to state.

-1. Micro Home Plans with Loft – “Frances”
+1. Tiny Home Plans with Loft – “Frances”

 DIY building cost $9,700